PangolinMode/forty-jekyll-theme/elements.md

 		</header>

 <!-- Content -->
-<h2 id="content">Video Content</h2>
+<h2 id="content">Some of my favorite campaigns</h2>
-<p>I'm fortunate to know and be around skilled editors who embrace my ideas and work with me to infuse their own creativity into what we make.</p>
+<p>I'm fortunate to know and be around skilled designers and editors who embrace my ideas and work with me to infuse their own creativity into what we make.
+Here are a few of my favorite campaigns I played a significant role in.</p>
  <!-- Theoretical Text Content
  <div class="row">
 	<div class="6u 12u$(small)">